 This year, we have a special focus on Bring Your Own Device (BYOD) and corporate security, trust, risk and privacy so those kinds of contributions are especially welcome!

-The FP7 MUSES project investigates BYOD and corporate security, trust, risk and privacy and sponsors the ACM SAC'15 TRECK track, more information on MUSES (Multiplatform Usable Endpoint Security) by clicking on the logo below:
+The FP7 MUSES project investigates BYOD and corporate security, trust, risk and privacy and sponsors the ACM SAC'16 TRECK track, more information on MUSES (Multiplatform Usable Endpoint Security) by clicking on this link.

 The topics of interest include, but are not limited to: